justice-rage/mr-robogers-neighborhood/README.md

 ## Setup/Installation Requirements

-1. _Clone project from Github repository to locl machine._
+1. _Clone project from Github repository to local machine._
 2. _Navigate to your file manager and click on the HTML file to open in your browser._
 3. _You should now be able to input a number and receive Mr. Roboger's translation._